Best AI Phone Answering Services for Small Business (2026)

 Limited

 Best for: Service businesses (HVAC, plumbing, dental, auto repair, law firms) that want flat-rate pricing, high call capacity, and zero setup effort.
-Particularly strong for businesses with seasonal call surges or after-hours demand.
+Particularly strong for businesses with seasonal call surges, after-hours demand, or bilingual customers.

 Strengths